wt1814/wt1814.github.io/docs/microService/communication/Netty/zeroCopy.md

         long mapPosition = position - pagePosition;
         long mapSize = size + pagePosition;
         try {
-            // If no exception was thrown from map0, the address is valid addr = map0(imode, mapPosition, mapSize);
+            // If no exception was thrown from map0， the address is valid addr = map0(imode， mapPosition， mapSize);
         } catch (OutOfMemoryError x) {
             // An OutOfMemoryError may indicate that we've exhausted memory
             // so force gc and re-attempt map